PovertyAction/IPA-Stata-Trainings/README.md

 103 is similar to training given at Kenya 2014, changes to made soon (removing Duplicates module, incorporating material throughout other modules).

+104 is the version prepared for Kenya 2014, small revisions to be made soon (e.g. removal of Logical Expressions module)

 202 is a module on Mata presented at the March 2014 Data Day.

 The `Session Notes` folder contains notes from New Haven Stata trainings.